-- Physician comfort: to minimize energy expenditure - Initially, the applied forces are very gentle and of low amplitude.
-The force is applied rhythmically, typically 1 or 2 seconds of stretch followed by a similar time frame releasing that stretch - technique, the applied forces can be increased to application typically remains the same
+- Patient comfort - Physician comfort: to minimize energy expenditure - Initially, the applied forces are very gentle and of low amplitude.
+The force is applied rhythmically, typically 1 or 2 seconds of stretch followed by a similar time frame releasing that stretch - As the soft tissues are palpated responding to the technique, the applied forces can be increased to increase the amplitude of the technique.
+The rate of application typically remains the same